 37 Transactions with Struck off Companies

-There are no shares held by struck off companies.
-Below are details of investment, receivable, payable and any other transactions outstanding with struck off companies.

-For the year ended March 31, 2024, there are no transactions with struck off companies
+There are no shares held in struck off companies.
+For the year ended March 31, 2025, and March 31, 2024 there are no transactions with struck off companies and no balances are outstanding as on year end.